NEVADA MUSEUM OF ART NEWS RELEASE

-The Nevada Museum of Art is a private, non-profit organization supported by its membership as well as by sponsorships and grants.
-The museum provides the opportunity for people to encounter, engage and enjoy a diversity of art experiences.
-It is open Wednesday through Sunday 10 a.m. to 5 p.m. and Thursdays until 8 p.m.
-The galleries, Museum Store and Café Musée are closed on Mondays, Tuesdays and national holidays.
+The Nevada Museum of Art is a museum of ideas.
+The only accredited art museum in the state, it is a private, non-profit organization supported by the generosity of its membership as well as by sponsorships and grants.
+Through creative programming and scholarship, the Museum provides the opportunity for people to encounter, engage, and enjoy a diversity of art experiences.